tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 By following this workflow, you move from a human-centric research need to a machine-readable technical standard.

+See also:
+- [What is meant by "Test"?](../bdqtest/index.md#21-what-is-meant-by-test-non-normative) in the bdqtest: term-list document.
+- [Data Quality Needs, Data Quality Mechanisms, Data Quality Reports](../guide/bdqffdq/index.md#33-data-quality-needs-data-quality-mechanisms-data-quality-reports-non-normative) in the bdqffdq: ontology guide.

 ### 2.1 Best Practices

 1. **Atomic Tests**: Make each Test evaluate one single simple aspect of data quality.